acatone-git/HomePlus_Mod_Dev/README.md

 1) It removes the default RP2+ key layout file (/system/usr/keylayout/Vendor_2020_Product_0111.kl) from the RP2+
 2) Since the default key layout file is now "missing", the device will automatically assign the universal key layout (Generic.kl) to the RP2+
 3) It then changes the value of the HOME button to the obscure modifier (META_LEFT) in the universal key layout (key 102 META_LEFT)
-4) Lastly, it copies the modified universal layout to the designed folder (/system/usr/keylayout/) & gives it the required permissions (rw-rw-r--)
+4) Lastly, it copies the modified universal layout to the designed folder (/system/usr/keylayout/) & gives it the required permissions (644)
-5) The rest of the script just verifies that all files are present when installing / removing HomePlus.
+5) The rest of the script just verifies that all files are present when installing / removing HomePlus, that' all.

 ## Dev / Testing Requirements